James A. Berthelot

-James A. Berthelot was a member of the territorial senate in Florida.
+James A. Berthelot was an American politician.
+He was a member of the territorial senate in Florida.
 He was elected president of the senate unanimously.

 The Florida Archives have a campaign poster for him and two candidates for the Florida House of Representatives.
 He and the speaker of the Florida House signed onto a request submitted to the U.S. Congress for recompense to Floridians for property losses in the Seminole Wars.